elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

   1. grafana-user.yaml.gotmpl to load only the ConfiMaps that have the value of "1" fron "labelKey" [#587](https://github.com/elastisys/compliantkubernetes-apps/pull/587)
   2. added prometheus-sc as a datasource to user-grafana
 - enabled podSecurityPolicy in falco, fluentd, cert-manager, prometheus-elasticsearch-exporter helm charts
-- ingress-nginx chart was upgraded from 2.10.0 to 3.34.0. [#535](https://github.com/elastisys/compliantkubernetes-apps/pull/535)
+- ingress-nginx chart was upgraded from 2.10.0 to 3.39.0. [#640](https://github.com/elastisys/compliantkubernetes-apps/pull/640)
-  ingress-nginx-controller was upgraded from v0.28.0 to v.0.48.1 nginx was upgraded to 1.20.1
+  ingress-nginx-controller was upgraded from v0.28.0 to v.0.49.3 nginx was upgraded to 1.19
   > **_Breaking Changes:_** * Kubernetes v1.16 or higher is required.
 Only ValidatingWebhookConfiguration AdmissionReviewVersions v1 is supported. * Following the Ingress extensions/v1beta1 deprecation, please use networking.k8s.io/v1beta1 or networking.k8s.io/v1 (Kubernetes v1.19 or higher) for new Ingress definitions * The repository https://quay.io/repository/kubernetes-ingress-controller/nginx-ingress-controller is deprecated and read-only

   > **_Deprecations:_** * Setting access-log-path is deprecated and will be removed in 0.35.0.
 Please use http-access-log-path and stream-access-log-path

-  > **_New defaults:_** * server-tokens is disabled * ssl-session-tickets is disabled * use-gzip is disabled * upstream-keepalive-requests is now 10000 * upstream-keepalive-connections is now 320
+  > **_New defaults:_** * server-tokens is disabled * ssl-session-tickets is disabled * use-gzip is disabled * upstream-keepalive-requests is now 10000 * upstream-keepalive-connections is now 320 * allow-snippet-annotations is set to  “false”

-  > **_New Features:_** * TLSv1.3 is enabled by default * OCSP stapling * New PathType and IngressClass fields * New setting to configure different access logs for http and stream sections: http-access-log-path and stream-access-log-path options in configMap * New configmap option enable-real-ip to enable realip_module * For the full list of New Features check the Full Changelog
+  > **_New Features:_** * TLSv1.3 is enabled by default * OCSP stapling * New PathType and IngressClass fields * New setting to configure different access logs for http and stream sections: http-access-log-path and stream-access-log-path options in configMap * New configmap option enable-real-ip to enable realip_module * Add linux node selector as default * Add hostname value to override pod's hostname * Update versions of components for base image * Change enable-snippet to allow-snippet-annotation * For the full list of New Features check the Full Changelog

   > **_Full Changelog:_** https://github.com/kubernetes/ingress-nginx/blob/main/Changelog.md
 - enable hostNetwork and set the dnsPolicy to ClusterFirstWithHostNet only if hostPort is enabled [#535](https://github.com/elastisys/compliantkubernetes-apps/pull/535)